Jbjcool1997/proj2ML/README (1).md

-## Step 3: Enabled Application Insights
+## Step 3: Enabled Application Insights & Logging

 First step is to ensure we have the neccesary tools in Gitbash, fx ensuring we have the right versions.